Last update 2010 January 25, version 0.8.5

 -

-Jean-Pierre Branchard (Giac on-line and exomaths), see his
+Jean-Pierre Branchard (Giac on-line and exomaths),

 -